List of vacuum tubes

 This is a list of vacuum tubes or thermionic valves, and low-pressure gas-filled tubes, or discharge tubes.
 Before the advent of semiconductor devices, thousands of tube types were used in consumer electronics.
 Many industrial, military or otherwise professional tubes were also produced.
-Only a few types are still used today, mainly in high-power, high-frequency applications.
+Only a few types are still used today, mainly in high-power, high-frequency applications and also in boutique guitar amplifiers.

 Heater or filament ratings

 Receiving tubes have heaters or filaments intended for direct battery operation, parallel operation off a dedicated winding on a supply transformer, or series string operation on transformer-less sets.
-High-power RF power tubes are directly heated; the heater voltage must be much smaller than the signal voltage on the grid and is therefore in the 5...25 V range, drawing up to hundreds of amperes from a suitable heater transformer.
+High-power RF power tubes are directly heated.
+The heater voltage must be much smaller than the signal voltage on the grid and is therefore in the 5-25 V range, drawing up to hundreds of amperes from a suitable heater transformer.
 In some valve part number series, the voltage class of the heater is given in the part number, and a similar valve might be available with several different heater voltage ratings.